solliancenet/challenge-big-data-vis/hands-on-lab/unguided-challenge.md

 -   Retrieve Strorage Account Name, Access Keys

-Hints / tips:
-this can be done via the portal, Azure CLI ior PowerShell

 #### Exit criteria

 -   You have the necessary storage account information

 ##### Hints, Tips, and Resources

-TBD
+-   this can be done via the portal, Azure CLI ior PowerShell

 ### Task 2: Create an Azure Databricks cluster

 You have provisioned an Azure Databricks workspace, and now you need to create a new cluster within the workspace.
 Part of the cluster configuration includes setting up an account access key to your Azure Storage account using the Spark Config within the new cluster form.
 This will allow your cluster to access the lab files.

 Expected configuration:

    - **Cluster Name**: `lab`

    - **Cluster Mode**: **Standard**